kedro-org/kedro/docs/source/integrations/mlflow.md

                 mlflow.log_artifact(file_path)
 ```

-Which will result in something like this:
+Resulting in something like this:

 ```{image} ../meta/images/mlflow-pickle-artifact.png
 :alt: Tracking artifacts as pickles in MLflow